leostera/caramel/manual/src/introduction.md

 * Excellent type-inferece, so you never need to annotate your code
 * Zero-cost type-safe interop with most existing Erlang and Elixir code
 * Has a reviewed standard library included
-* Supports sources in OCaml and Reason syntax
+* Supports sources in OCaml (and soon Reason syntax too)
 * Ships a single executable (`caramel`)
 * Has a built-in formatter (`caramel fmt`)